-The Anarchist Black Cross Federation (ABCF) has initiated a program designed to send monthly checks to those Political Prisoners and Prisoners of War who have been receiving insufficient, little, or no financial support during their imprisonment.
-The Warchest program was initiated in November 1994.
-It’s purpose is to collect monthly funds from groups and individual supporters, and send that money directly to commissary accounts of vetted Political Prisoners and Prisoners of War (PP/POW) monthly.
+The Anarchist Black Cross Federation (ABCF) initiated the Warchest program in November 1994 to send monthly donations to Political Prisoners and Prisoners of War who have been receiving insufficient, little, or no financial support during their imprisonment.
+Its purpose is to collect funds from groups and individual supporters and send that money directly to commissary accounts of vetted Political Prisoners and Prisoners of War (PP/POW) monthly.
 From inception to end of June 2023, we have raised almost $235,000 [view our latest Warchest Report accounting for funds raised].

 We are consolidating efforts going on around the country in support of PP/POWs in order to substantially aid such prisoners.
 There are many such efforts going on.
-We are usually small in number and finance, so it is usually difficult to meet the material needs of the PP/POWs we are supporting.
-By and large, we are all small pockets of resistance.
-However, we are also part of a much larger struggle.
-POW Ojore Lutalo has said, Our enemy is consolidating their efforts against us, we have to do the same.
-One way this is done is through collecting monthly donations from groups or individuals.
-Many of us can not afford more than $5, $10, or $20 per month.
+Prisoner supporters are often small in number and finance, so it is usually difficult to meet the material needs of PP/POWs.
+We may be small pockets of resistance, however, we are also part of a much larger struggle.
+Former POW Ojore Lutalo said, ‘our enemy is consolidating their efforts against us, we have to do the same.’
+One way this is done is by collecting monthly donations from groups or individuals.
+Many of us cannot afford more than $5, $10, or $20 per month.
 Alone, this does not amount to much.
-But, when we pool our resources and all gave that amount to one Warchest, we are able to make progress.
+But, when we pool our resources and give that amount to one Warchest, we are able to make progress.
 The success we have had thus far attests to this.
-In the first several years we were able to increase the number of prisoners we support with consistent support of up to $60 per month.
-However in 1999, due to financial restraints we were forced to reduce the monthly aid to $30 per prisoner.
-Since then we have expanded the amount of prisoners receiving monthly stipends to ten comrades and we have raised nearly $55,000 since the programs inception.
-Still, the need still is more than we can offer at this time.
-With your help, we can change this.
+In the first several years, we were able to increase the number of people we sent funds to with consistent support of up to $60 per month.
+Due to financial restraints in 1999, we were forced to reduce the monthly aid to $40 per recipient.
+However, since then we significantly increased the number of recipients.
+Then, in 2020, we increased the monthly stipend to $50.

 Where Does This Money Go?